3D printing in Egypt!

 Written by Walter on 20/12/2011

 Using solar power to drive steppers and a huge lens to melt sand into glass this Solar Sinter shows us that solar power is really a great thing.

 Stumbled upon this awesome peace of art by Markus Kayser while searching for a better extrusion bolt for my own 3d printer (which unfortunately is not driven by solar and sand alone, but hey I'm getting some solar panels on my roof soon and then I'm pretty close ;) ).

 In a world increasingly concerned with questions of energy production and raw material shortages, this project explores the potential of desert manufacturing, where energy and material occur in abundance.

 In this experiment sunlight and sand are used as raw energy and material to produce glass objects using a 3D printing process, that combines natural energy and material with high-tech production technology.

-Unfortunate he needs to drag the sand with a ruler on every new Z-layer.
+My remarks: Unfortunate that he needs to drag the sand with a ruler on every new Z-layer manually.
 With a form of sand feeder and some extra steppers this could be automated, then it would require zero human labor apart from designing the 3d model.